 - PA Announcer for Varsity Games.

 - End of the Season Awards Night.

-- Social Media Manager We need someone to upload pictures, copy and paste game summaries provided by coaches, player stories, newspaper articles, videos and such.
+- Social Media Manager We need someone to upload pictures, and copy and paste game summaries provided by coaches, player stories, newspaper articles, videos, and such.

 Coach Carlos Real